Rechard16/Cat-Dog-Classifier/methodology.md

 And use the best model in `Different Kernel` part, voting for the result.

-You can find more information through [Ensemble%20Learning](/CNN part/Ensemble Learning).
+You can find more information through [Ensemble Learning](/CNN%20part/Ensemble%20Learning).